Stompin' and Beatin' and Screamin'

 NOTE: the following article originally appeared in Musicworks #39.
-The issue includes an audiocassette which features an excerpt from the following interview, as well as a performance of Hunt's Fludd: (VOLTA): Jal
+The issue included an audiocassette (now available on CD) which features an excerpt from the following interview, as well as a performance of Hunt's Fludd: (VOLTA): Jal

 As one of the performance attractions at the 1986 Newfoundland Sound Symposium, Jerry Hunt bewildered audiences with his peculiar brand of pseudo-religious hi-lo tech.
 In an interview with Gordon Monahan, he explained that he loves to talk: My mother says I was vaccinated with a phonograph needle.
 I love to talk.
 I just love to talk.
 The following are excerpts culled from extensive monologues by Mr. Hunt, as he proceeded to talk the clouds right out of the sky one afternoon in St. John's.

 The World Is Not a Symphony